 Universidad Central del Caribe (U.C.C), or any other place considered an extension of the classroom, or where official acts are held or sponsored by the University or where the latter is participating.
-University Community: students officially enrolled at the Universidad Central del Caribe (U.C.C.), teaching personnel, administrative personnel, employees, departments, grounds, and installations under the control of the
+University Community : students officially enrolled at the Universidad Central del Caribe (U.C.C.), teaching personnel, administrative personnel, employees, professionals, visitors, and other persons who regularly interact with those activities authorized by the U.C.C. held within or outside its premises.